 Walnut, like Cherry, is a hardwood that comes from deciduous trees, which means it is harder and stronger than wood from coniferous trees.
 Both walnut and cherry are often used in wood flooring and custom framing because they are dark and have a reddish tint to them that can compliment certain decorating schemes.
 Walnut fades over time and cherry darkens.
 These woods are also very popular for furniture and cabinetry, largely because of its great looks, but also because of its beauty.
-You can view some photos of custom made cabinetry right here.
+You can view some photos of custom made wood decks right here.

 Building contractors often like to use maple, a member of the hardwood family, in new homes because it is a distinctly Canadian wood.
 Like birch, it is also much lighter in color than oak or walnut, making it more suitable for brightening rooms with less natural light or darkly painted walls.
 Maple costs around the same as other hardwoods.

 Wooden floors that come from coniferous trees such as pine and fir are also known as softwoods because they lack the hardness and durability of their deciduous cousins.
 They also grow faster and are more common than hardwood trees, so although pine doesn't have the same upscale appeal as oak or walnut, it is correspondingly cheaper, which can be great for a cottage or accent furniture.